Wall-Brew-Co/bouncer/README.md

 * `:comment` - A human readable string describing the rule's purpose or intent.
 * `:disabled` - A boolean indicating if the rule is disabled.
 If the key is not present, the rule is assumed to be enabled.
 * `:reason` - A human readable string describing why a particular rule has been disabled.
-If `:disbaled` is true, this value must be present.
+If `:disabled` is true, this value must be present.

 If bouncer successfully validates all rules, it will print information about the checks it has performed and exit with a 0 status code.